Snowerest/leetcodeQuestion-Python/README.md

 # leetcodeQuestion-Python
-the answer to leetcode use python
+The answer to leetcode use python